-Programme-specific rules and facts

-Not applicable

-How inclusive is the programme for all students, including those with disabilities?
+Programme-specific rules and facts Not applicable How inclusive is the programme for all students, including those with disabilities?
 Queen Mary has a central Disability and Dyslexia Service (DDS) that offers support for all students with disabilities, specific learning difficulties and mental health issues.
 The DDS supports all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.

-Students can access advice, guidance and support in the following areas:

-- Finding out if you have a specific learning difficulty such as dyslexia - Applying for funding through the disabled Students' Allowance (DSA) - Arranging DSA assessments of need- Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - Specialist one-to-one 'study skills' tuition - Ensuring access to course materials in alternative formats (e.g. Braille) - Providing educational support workers (e.g. note takers, readers, library assistants) - Mentoring support for students with mental health issues and conditions on the autistic spectrum

-Links with employers, placement opportunities and transferable skills

-There are no formal links with employers.
-However, there are several ways in which such a qualification might inform employers about graduates' qualities and skills:

-- In order to be recognised as a Sports and Exercise Medicine Physician, membership of the Faculty of Sports and Exercise Medicine is required.
-The structured syllabus in Sports and Exercise Medicine would thus help the performance of students in the knowledge-based assessment for faculty membership.

-- Specialty training in Sports and Exercise Medicine recognises that a postgraduate qualification in the area is recommended.

-- For students who complete the full MSc, the completion of the independent research project may provide an entry point and pathway into higher research training.

-- Working in elite sport is highly competitive in all disciplines, and thus by having a postgraduate qualification this would give a competitive-edge for those wishing to work in the area.

-- Graduates continue the 'Queen Mary Experience' after they leave by keeping in contact with the course team, colleagues and friends.

-- The Unit is part of the Sports and Exercise network with many alumni finding employment through contacts made whilst studying on the programme

-Programme Specification Approval
+Students can access advice, guidance and support in the following areas: - Finding out if you have a specific learning difficulty such as dyslexia Applying for funding through the disabled Students' Allowance (DSA) Arranging DSA assessments of need-Special arrangements in examinations - Arranging DSA assessments of need- Special arrangements in examinations - Accessing loaned equipment (e.g. digital recorders) - Specialist one-to-one 'study skills' tuition - Ensuring access to course materials in alternative formats (e.g. Braille) Providing educational support workers (e.g. note takers, readers, library assistants) Mentoring support for students with mental health issues and conditions on the autistic spectrum mentoring support for staucines with mental neutrinissues and conditions on the dutistic spectrum Links with employers, placement opportunities and transferable skills There are no formal links with employers.
+However, there are several ways in which such a qualification might inform employers about graduates' qualities and skills: - Physiotherapist who work within sport and have obtained membership of the Association of Chartered Physiotherapists in Sports and Exercise Medicine can apply for Bronze, Silver or Gold awards, required to work within certain sporting environments, with certain athletic populations.
+The structured syllabus in Sports and Exercise Medicine programme would help the performance of students in the application for each award. - Each accredited award in Sports and Exercise Medicine recognise a postgraduate qualification. - For students who complete the full MSc, the completion of the independent research project may provide and entry point and pathway into higher research training. - Working in elite sport is highly competitive in all disciplines, and thus by having a postgraduate qualification this would give a competitive-edge for those wishing to work in the area. - Graduates continue the 'Queen Mary Experience' after they leave by keeping in contact with the course team, colleagues and friends. - The Unit is part of the Sports and Exercise network with many alumni potentially finding employment through contacts made whilst on the programme Programme Specification Approval

-Person completing Programme Specification:

-Dr Simon Lack

-Person responsible for management of programme:

-Dr Simon Lack
+Person completing Programme Specification: Dr Simon Lack Person responsible for management of programme: Dr Simon Lack